TL;DR – A Quick Overview Of The Best Mountain Bike Options Under $1000

 The Giant Fathom 2 is a true trail bike.
 That is a rare title to have at this price range, even when it is significantly above the $1000 cut off.
 The dropper post, excellent geometry, frame design, and solid build make it well worth the extra dough.
 It would be my personal choice if I was looking for a bike with a thousand-dollar budget.
 This earns it a special mention on a list it shouldn’t even be qualified for.

-I know a lot of people out there will have their own view on what they think the best mountain bike under 1000 dollars is.
+I know a lot of people out there will have their own view on what they think the best mountain bike is for around $1000.
 We all have our distinct preference and requirements.
 For me, I would go with spending a few dollars more and buy the Giant Fathom 2 (in fact, that is exactly what I did!).
 So, I would really like to know if you have bought any of the bikes mentioned above and what you thought of it?
 Which bike that I did not list do you believe is without a doubt the best mountain bike under $1000?

 You can leave us a comment in the comment section below and let us know.
 We would love to hear from you!